Eddie Bracken: Life and career

 Edward Vincent Bracken was born in Astoria, Queens, New York on February 7, 1915, the son of Joseph L. and Catherine Bracken.
 Bracken performed in vaudeville at the age of nine and gained fame with the Broadway musical Too Many Girls in a role he reprised for the 1940 film adaptation.
 He had performed in a short film series called The Kiddie Troupers (one of many Our Gang-like series) prior to that, but that film was his big break.
 In 1936, Bracken enjoyed success on Broadway with his starring run in the Joseph Viertel play So Proudly We Hail.
 The military drama, co-starring Richard Cromwell, opened to much fanfare but closed after 14 performances at the 46th Street Theatre.

 In the 1940s, director Preston Sturges cast Bracken in two of his films, The Miracle of Morgan's Creek, opposite Betty Hutton, and Hail the Conquering Hero.
 Due to the popularity of these films, Eddie Bracken was a household name during World War II.
 He made numerous radio broadcasts and had his own program, The Eddie Bracken Show.

 In 1953, Bracken left Hollywood.
 He appeared on Broadway in Shinbone Alley; Hello, Dolly!; The Odd Couple; and Sugar Babies.
 His last appearance on Broadway was in the musical Dreamtime, directed by David Niles at the Ed Sullivan Theater, at the age of 77.
+In 1970, he purchased the Coconut Grove Playhouse in Miami, Florida for $1 million.

 Bracken's television roles between 1952 and 2000 include an episode of The Golden Girls as Rose Nylund's ex-childhood boyfriend from St. Olaf, as well as an episode of Tales from the Darkside playing a stubborn old man who refuses to believe that he has died.
-After nearly 30 years out of feature films, he returned to perform character roles, including the sympathetic Walley World theme park founder Mr. Roy Walley in National Lampoon's Vacation (1983) and Duncan's Toy Chest toy store owner Mr. Duncan in Home Alone 2: Lost in New York (1992).
-Bracken also had a long career with Paper Mill Playhouse in New Jersey, starring in dozens of productions in the 1980s–early 2000s.
+After nearly 30 years out of feature films, he returned to perform character roles, including the sympathetic Walley World theme park founder Mr. Roy Walley in National Lampoon's Vacation (1983), Five Spot Charlie in Oscar (1991), Duncan's Toy Chest toy store owner Mr. Duncan in Home Alone 2: Lost in New York (1992), and Chicago Cubs team owner Bob Carson in Rookie of the Year (1993).
+He had a cameo role in Patrick Read Johnson's 1994 film, Baby's Day Out, as one of the veterans in the old soldiers' home.
+Bracken also had a long career with Paper Mill Playhouse in New Jersey, starring in dozens of productions from the 1980s to the early 2000s.
 One high point was their production of Show Boat in which he played Captain Andy Hawkes.
 This production was broadcast on PBS in 1990.
-He also played a cameo in Patrick Read Johnson's 1994 film, Baby's Day Out, as one of the veterans in the old soldier's home.

 Bracken acted in films with two actors who later became U.S. Presidents: Ronald Reagan and Donald Trump.
 He co-starred in The Girl from Jones Beach with Reagan in 1949, and Trump played a minor part in Home Alone 2: Lost in New York in 1992.

 Bracken campaigned for Republican Thomas E. Dewey during the 1944 U.S. presidential election campaign.